 Do you really know what a CDP is?Published: Friday, 4 May 2018 by Matthew Tod, Head of Analytics

 In looking at what has been written about CDPs, or Customer Data Platforms, it seems the term can mean just about anything, and the term is being abused in many cases to enable unrelated technology vendors to jump into an emerging market.
 It is therefore pretty confusing for everybody involved in customer experience, marketing, analytics or anybody who touches individual level personal data.
-Apparently, there are over 80 organisations that call themselves a CDP or have CDP functionality, so it really is time for some clarity on this important new tool in the marketers armoury.
+Apparently, there are over 80 organizations that call themselves a CDP or have CDP functionality, so it really is time for some clarity on this important new tool in the marketers armory.

 Stepping up to this challenge are a team at Gartner who are trying and impose some clarity about what a CDP must do, what it might do and how it differs from other technologies.
-The full report is here http://www.gartner.com/doc/3865417 for those with access, for those without this is a summarisation.
+The full report is here http://www.gartner.com/doc/3865417 for those with access, for those without this is a summarization.

-Gartner Definition of a Customer Data Platform (CDP) "A CDP is a marketing system that unifies a company's customer data from marketing and other channels to enable customer modelling and optimize the timing and targeting of messages and offers"
+Gartner Definition of a Customer Data Platform (CDP) "A CDP is a marketing system that unifies a company's customer data from marketing and other channels to enable customer modeling and optimize the timing and targeting of messages and offers"

-Data Collection: The ability to collect individual level personal data from all customer facing systems, such as websites, CRM systems, contact centres, in real-time with unlimited storage but within a compliance regime such as GDPR.
+Data Collection: The ability to collect individual level personal data from all customer facing systems, such as websites, CRM systems, contact centers, in real-time with unlimited storage but within a compliance regime such as GDPR.